msv-lab/f1x/doc/Manual.md

 ### Prioritization ###

-Search space prioritization can be thought of as a function that assigns lower cost to better patches.
-It is straightforward to implement prioritization strategies in f1x, since the search space is represented explicitly and applying prioritization is simply sorting an array. f1x currently supports the following prioritization strategies:
+Search space prioritization can be thought of as a function that assigns lower cost to better patches. f1x support two kinds of prioritization: static and dynamic.
+In static prioritization, the score of each patch is known before testing and therefore the search algorithm can explore candidates in the order defined by the cost function (starting from the candidate with the lowest cost) and stop immediately after a plausible patch is found.
+In dynamic prioritization, the score of each patch is known only after testing and therefore the search algorithm has to explore the entire search space in order to find the patch with the lowest cost.

+f1x currently supports the following static prioritization strategies:

-1. `syntax-diff`: minimize syntactic change (patches that are syntactically closer to the original program are assigned lower cost).
-The motivation behind this prioritization is that small changes are easier to understand and they are less likely to break existing functionality.
+1. `syntactic-diff`: minimize syntactic change (patches that are syntactically closer to the original program are assigned lower cost).

+f1x currently supports the following dynamic prioritization strategies:

+1. `semantic-diff`: minimize semantic change (patches that produce execution traces closer to the execution traces of the original program are assigned lower cost).

 ## Usage ##